desire39/To-Do-List-/README.md

 Contributions are welcome!
 If you find any bugs, have feature requests, or want to contribute to the project, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License] (LICENSE).

 ## Acknowledgments

 - The project was inspired by the need for a simple and efficient task management tool.
 - Book by | Simplified by Javascript for VIPS # By Ebenezer DON

 Feel free to customize the content and structure of the README to fit your specific project.